-Grant Gilmore was co-Reporter for original Article 9 of the Uniform Commercial Code.
+Grant Gilmore was a co-Reporter for the original Article 9 of the Uniform Commercial Code.
 He authored the classic treatise on secured transactions, and taught at Yale and Columbia Law Schools, among others.
-Appropriately named in Professor Gilmore’s honor, this award is given when the College identifies superior writing in the field of Commercial Finance, including Uniform Commercial Code, bankruptcy and other related topics.
+This award, named in Professor Gilmore’s honor, is given when the College identifies superior writing in the field of Commercial Finance, including Uniform Commercial Code, bankruptcy and other related topics.

 Recipients of the Grant Gilmore Award

 1992: Kerry Lynn McIntosh, Professor, Santa Clara University